Naturhistoriska/birdscanner/README.md

 The gene files in `out/genes/` can be further analyzed (multiple sequence alignments, phylogenetic tree reconstruction, etc).
 One such approach is described in the file `run/README.trees.md`.

+## Clean up

+To remove all input- and output files (including the fasta files and the genome files):

+    [uppmax]$ make distclean